electronicsleep/SystemCapture/README.md

 # System Capture

+SystemCapture - Go app to capture sysinfo on MacOS/Linux

-Simple Golang application to capture system details when thresholds are reached, good for troubleshooting.
+Go app to capture system details when thresholds are reached, good for troubleshooting.

 ```
 # Linux example